Monitoring (Prometheus)

 Prometheus Operator

-The above installation procedure, deploys Prometheus Operator and creates the needed Prometheus
+The above installation procedure, deploys Prometheus Operator and creates Prometheus

 and AlertManager